--12 My lab Harry is almost eleven-and-a-half years old.
-He’s never been a very energetic dog.
-As I’ve commented to my classes at the local dog training club, his heeling in obedience rings was like dragging around a reluctant sack of potatoes!
+-12 My lab, Harry, is almost eleven-and-a-half years old.
+He's never been a very energetic dog.
+And as I've commented to my classes at the local dog training club, his heeling in obedience rings was like dragging around a reluctant sack of potatoes!

-But recently, it’s become obvious that age is wearying Harry even more.
-Our walks are shorter, and if we’re out for too long, then I almost have to carry him home.
+But recently, it's become evident that age is wearying Harry even more.
+Our walks are shorter, and if we're out for too long, I almost have to carry him home.

 However, this hasn't stopped him from wanting to play chase back home.
 And Harry hasn't forgotten his training.